Experimental rock: Early 1970s

 In England, art rock band Roxy Music emerged.
 Singer Bryan Ferry briefly attended art school, while keyboardist Brian Eno drew influences from Germany's krautrock scene, alongside frequent collaborator David Bowie, with Eno releasing influential debut and sophomore albums, which were followed by Bowie's Berlin Trilogy in the late 1970s.
+According to Bandcamp Daily, English group Henry Cow who spearheaded the Rock in Opposition movement are "essential to the last 60 years of avant-garde and experimental rock".

 In America, New York City artists such as Television, Patti Smith, Richard Hell and the Voidoids, and Talking Heads emerged from the early NYC punk rock scene, centered on local venues such as CBGB and Max's Kansas City, with their music blending the raw energy of early punk with influences from the local art and avant-garde scenes, which contributed to the development of "art punk".
 Other contemporaneous developments included the early Cleveland punk scene spearheaded by Mirrors, Electric Eels, the Styrenes, Rocket from the Tombs and later Pere Ubu, as well as Half Japanese, formed by brothers Jad and David Fair in Uniontown, Maryland in 1974.